Comfort, family and history seem to seldom go hand-in-hand with massive corporate facilities. But somehow, in Naperville, they do.

 This year Money Magazine has once again included Naperville on its “Best Places to Live” list, the eighth time since 2004, and in 2013 it was rated first on The Kiplinger Report’s list of the best cities for early retirement.

 In 2017 niche.com named the city second on the list of the “Best Cities to Live In,” first on the “Best City to Raise a Family In” list and also named it the safest city in America.

 And when it comes to business, Money Magazine has recognized Naperville twice in the last five years as a “Top Earning Town.”

 Even though Naperville, with its population of over 147,000, is now the fourth-largest city in Illinois, it still manages to feel like a quaint small town.

-Founded in 1831 by Joseph Naper, the community was originally known as “Naper’s Settlement.”
+Founded in 1831 by Joseph Naper, it was originally known as “Naper’s Settlement.”
 After DuPage County was split from Cook County in 1839, Naper’s Settlement became the DuPage County seat, a distinction it held until 1868.
-Naper’s Settlement was incorporated as the Village of Naperville in 1857, at which time it had a population of 2,000.
-Reincorporation of Naperville as a city took place in 1890.
+Naper’s Settlement was incorporated as the Village of Naperville in 1857 and reincorporated as a city in 1890.

-The Riverwalk’s list of amenities includes Centennial Beach, an outdoor swimming pool with a sandy beach that boasts 6.2 million gallons of water that starts with zero depth and goes as deep as 15 feet.
-The water itself is chlorinated, re-circulated and hand-skimmed to remove debris, but it is not filtered like a typical swimming pool.
-So it is classified as a “beach” through the Illinois Department of Health.
+The Walk’s list of amenities also includes Centennial Beach, an outdoor swimming pool with a sandy beach that boasts 6.2 million gallons of water that starts with zero depth and goes as deep as 15 feet.

-It is also hard to miss the fact that Naperville’s community leaders invest heavily in programs that help children develop into educated, confident and interested adults who can remain in their hometown to thrive as adults and raise a new generation of Naperville residents.
+It is also important to note that Naperville’s community leaders invest heavily in programs that help children develop into educated, confident and interested adults who can remain in their hometown to thrive as adults and raise a new generation of Naperville residents.